ecmwf/metview-python/docs/grib.rst

    :param list keys_and_values: the ecCodes keys and values
    :rtype: :class:`Fieldset`

    ``keys_and_values`` has to be a list of the ecCodes keys and their values following each other.
-The actual data types are deduced the value passed (and not from the key name!).
+The actual data types are deduced from the values passed (and not from the key name!).

    :Example: